Better networking of forest ecosystems in the Taï-Grebo-Sapo region in Côte d’Ivoire and Liberia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Country: Côte d’Ivoire, Liberia
+Countries: Côte d’Ivoire, Liberia

-Overall term: 2014 to 2017
+Overall term: 2015 to 2022

 The West African countries of Côte d’Ivoire and Liberia are rich in terms of biodiversity and natural resources.
 Their exploitation of natural resources and expanding agricultural activities are increasing the pressure on natural forests and biodiversity hot spots, i.e. regions with a large number of endemic and potentially endangered plant and animal species.

 The project area extends from the western border of Taï National Park in Côte d’Ivoire across the adjacent Grebo Forest to Sapo National Park in Liberia and contains the largest remaining rainforest in West Africa.
 Most of the forested areas have protected status.
 They are uniquely biodiverse and home to many endemic species.
 The environs of the protected areas are populated, used for agriculture, and still home to scattered local community forests.

 However, efforts to preserve this biodiversity are threatened by insufficient organisational capacity and human resources, weak governmental structures, rapid population growth and the extraction of raw materials, such as uncontrolled gold mining.
 These factors also make it harder to maintain connectivity between protected areas.
 To date, neither state institutions nor local actors have worked together to link the forest ecosystems in the Taï-Grebo-Sapo border region.

 Government institutions and local stakeholders are jointly working towards connecting the forest ecosystems in the Taï/Grebo-Krahn/Sapo border region.